-We adopted our 2006 Stock-Based Incentive Compensation Plan (the "Stock Incentive Plan") in January 2006 prior to our initial public offering of common stock.
-The Stock Incentive Plan was further amended and restated with the approval of our stockholders at the 2006 annual meeting of the stockholders of the Company to provide for the inclusion of non-employee directors as persons eligible to receive awards under the Stock Incentive Plan.
-Prior to the adoption of the Stock Incentive Plan in January 2006, no share-based payment arrangements existed.
-The Stock Incentive Plan is administered by the Compensation Committee of our Board of Directors, which selects persons eligible to receive awards and determines the number of shares and/or options subject to each award, the terms, conditions, performance measures, if any, and other provisions of the award.
+We adopted our 2006 Stock-Based Incentive Compensation Plan (as amended and restated from time to time, the "Prior Stock Plan") and over the last ten years prior to June 2016, we had been granting awards under our Prior Stock Plan.
+The Prior Stock Plan expired pursuant to its terms in June 2016, and the Company is no longer be able to grant equity awards under the Prior Stock Plan.
+At our annual meeting of stockholders in May 2016, our stockholders approved our 2016 Stock-Based Incentive Compensation Plan (the "2016 Plan" and collectively with the Prior Stock Plan, the "Stock Plans").
+To the extent that awards granted under the Prior Stock Plan are forfeited or otherwise terminate for any reason whatsoever without an actual distribution or issuance of shares, the plan limit will be increased by such number of shares.
+The Stock Plans are administered by the Compensation Committee of our Board of Directors, which selects persons eligible to receive awards and determines the number of shares and/or options subject to each award, the terms, conditions, performance measures, if any, and other provisions of the award.
 Under the Stock Incentive Plan, we may offer deferred shares or restricted shares of our common stock and grant options, including both incentive stock options and nonqualified stock options, to purchase shares of our common stock.
-Shares available for future stock-based payment awards under our Stock Incentive Plan were 3,304,449 shares of common stock as of December 31, 2015.
+Shares available for future stock-based payment awards under our Stock Incentive Plan were 1,976,789 shares of common stock as of December 31, 2016.

-We account for our stock-based compensation plan using the fair value recognition provisions of Accounting Standards Codification 718, Stock Compensation ("ASC 718").
+We account for our stock-based compensation plans using the fair value recognition provisions of Accounting Standards Codification 718, Stock Compensation ("ASC 718").
 Under the provisions of ASC 718, stock-based compensation is measured at the grant date, based on the calculated fair value of the award, and is recognized as an expense over the requisite employee service period (generally the vesting period of the grant).